gvwilson/buildtogether.tech/src/delivery/index.md

 ## The Final Report

-The other thing student projects usually have to deliver is some kind of [%i "final report" %]final report[%/i%].
+The other thing student projects usually have to deliver is some kind of final report[%i "final report" %].
 Most students short-change this part of the course, in part because it comes at the end, but also because they think, "I want to write code, not a novel."
 However, [%b Fogel2005 %] had this to
 say: